godot-escoria/escoria-docs/getting_started/step_by_step/4_first_run.rst

 The game start-up itself is also coordinated using an ESC script.

-Scripts are plain text files with a ".esc" extension, created in any text editor you choose to use.
+Scripts are plain text files with an ".esc" extension, created in any text editor you choose to use.
 Create a new ESC script which will be our main game script and call it "game.esc".
 Switch to Godot's **Editor** tab and select "New Text File" from the "File" menu: